cShirley14/clouddruid/src/content/post/24-4-21-week-in-review/index.md

 ### Second Kubernetes Cert

 This past Friday I earned the Certified Kubernetes Administrator certification &#x1f389;.
-Studying for Kubernetes exams sometimes feels like an exercise in patience, this is due to the concentrated effort it takes to identify the correct hodgepodge of resources that will help make you successful.
-I think it would be nice to compile a running list of techniques and gotchas, so a reach goal for me will be to create a blog post with helpful strategies and tips.
-(Especially something I can go back to when I need to retake these exams &#x1f440;...)
+Studying for Kubernetes exams can sometimes feel like an exercise in patience.
+From the concentrated effort it takes to identify the correct hodgepodge of resources, to the tips, tricks, and encantations expected of you, there is a lot that goes into passing.
+Given my experiences, I think it would be nice to compile a running list of techniques and gotchas.
+So I think I will create a reach goal for myself to start a blog post with helpful strategies and tips.
+(Especially something I can go back to when I need to retake said exams &#x1f440;...)

 ### uwubernetes 1.30

 I died when I saw the [new theme](https://kubernetes.io/blog/2024/04/17/kubernetes-v1-30-release/) of `1.30`!
 I absolutely love that the maintainers/contributors have a sense of humor and keep things light &#x1f601;.
-There appear to be a great deal of updates, and when the time comes I will certainly be checking out [Sysdig's latest breakdown](https://sysdig.com/blog/whats-new-in-kubernetes-1-30/) of `1.30`.
+There appears to be a great deal of updates, and when the time comes I will certainly be checking out [Sysdig's latest breakdown](https://sysdig.com/blog/whats-new-in-kubernetes-1-30/) of `1.30`.

 ### K8s Operators